Moderate Dems reject latest Pelosi move to slow-walk infrastructure bill, extending stalemate on Dems' agenda

 And the group of nine moderates, led by Rep. Josh Gottheimer, D-N.J., said Sunday night that Pelosi's minor concession won't be enough for them to dial back their demands.
 The chamber should vote on the infrastructure bill immediately, they said.

 "We simply can't afford any delays," they said.
-"As Democrats, we remain committed to working with our colleagues to advance the President's agenda, including getting this bill to the President's desk."
+"As Democrats, we remain committed to working with our colleagues to advance the president's agenda, including getting this bill to the president's desk."

 The other eight Democrats in the group of moderates are Reps.
 Jared Golden, D-Maine; Carolyn Bourdeaux, D-Ga.; Filemon Vela, D-Texas; Henry Cuellar, D-Texas; Vicente Gonzalez, D-Texas; Ed Case, D-Hawaii; Jim Costa, D-Calif.; and Kurt Schrader, D-Ore.